 Go During the Off-Season

-Go to Disneyland Paris with kids during off season – especially when kids are in school.
-Also make sure to go on a weekday to avoid weekend crowds.
+Go to Disneyland Paris with kids during the off-season – especially when kids are in school.
+Also, make sure to go on a weekday to avoid weekend crowds.
 Disneyland Paris is known to be one of the most crowded Disneyland Parks.

 The beauty of having a toddler is that they aren’t constrained by a school schedule.
 You are welcome to vacation any time of year, work permitting.
 Use this freedom while you still can.